bmaschio/docs/web-services/SoapWebServiceClient.md

 ## Web services

 Interacting with Web Services usually implies reading some WSDL \(Web Service Description Language\) document.
-Unfortunately, WSDL documents are written in XML and can be pretty complicated, leaving the user with no other choice than to use some graphical development tool in order to understand them.

-Jolie supports the SOAP protocol, and it also provides the programmer with _wsdl2jolie_ a tool to import the complex structure of a WSDL into a Jolie interface
+The WSDL documents are written in XML and can result complex to read and decode.
+Like other languages Jolie has its own tool to import  the complex structures of a WSDL into a more friendly Jolie interface.

 _wsdl2jolie_ \(whose executable is installed by default in Jolie standard trunk\) is a tool that takes a URL to a WSDL document and automatically downloads all the related files \(e.g., referred XML schemas\), parses them and outputs the corresponding Jolie port/interface/data type definitions.

-## The syntax
+## Using wsdl2jolie

-The syntax of wsdl2jolie follows:
+_jolie2wsdl_ can be executed from console with the following syntax

 ```text
 wsdl2jolie wsdl_uri